-The Law Society's bank account details are included in the EFT payment form and PC receipt for EFT.
+The Law Society's bank account details are included in the EFT payment form.
 The Law Society cannot be held responsible for any delay which occurs in processing applications to obtain a practising certificate where payment has been incorrectly paid to a Law Society bank account other than the account set out in the form.
 You are required to ensure that the monies have been sent to the correct account as listed in the EFT payment form, regardless of which account you sent the fees to in previous years.
-If your firm is paying for a number of applications together, the firm name and firm number should be used as part of the reference and a copy of the PC receipt for EFT for each application being paid for should be attached to the EFT payment form and submitted to the Law Society.
-Failure to provide this information can result in all of those applications being listed as incomplete.